yasandu0505/book-crud-api/README.md

 ## JSON Data Storage

 The `data/books.json` file serves as the data persistence layer.
 This JSON file stores all book data and is read/written to during CRUD operations.

+If you want to run the tests, the test setup uses a separate JSON file, `data/book_test.json`, to prevent any interference with the main `books.json` file.

 ---